What areas do you serve?

 Is ceramic coating worth it in Texas?

 For vehicles in the Texas Panhandle, ceramic coating is one of the most practical investments you can make.
-The intense UV exposure in Amarillo accelerates paint oxidation and fading.
-Blowing dust and sand scratch unprotected surfaces.
-Hard water leaves mineral deposits that etch into clear coats.
-Ceramic coating directly addresses all of these issues — blocking UV, making dust easier to rinse off, and preventing water spots from bonding to the surface.
-Compared to reapplying wax every few weeks, a single ceramic coating application provides years of protection with far less maintenance.
+The intense UV exposure in Amarillo accelerates paint oxidation and fading, blowing dust and sand scratch unprotected surfaces, and hard water leaves mineral deposits on every surface it touches.
+Ceramic coating blocks UV, makes dust and contaminants easier to rinse off, and adds a hard, hydrophobic layer that resists scratching.

 What is the best window tint for Texas heat?